Updated: Oct 23, 2020

 The people I interact with at work, come with rich ground experience and bold vision of change for their community.
 I see them as the unsung heroes of modern era leading waves of change in the fight against inequity in education.

 As part of our second Learning Circle, we visited one such unsung hero’s site in New Delhi to learn more about their work, team and the Fellowship Model under design.

-On this November morning in the gas chambered city of Delhi we were going to step into the largest red light area in India.
-Yes you read it right!
+On this November morning, in the gas chambered city of Delhi, we were going to step into the largest red light area in India.
+Yes, you read it right!
 We were going to witness the extremely inspiring work of Kat-Katha with the Sex workers (read Didis) and their children.

-GB Road closely looks like any other busy roads in the city.
+GB Road closely looks like any other busy road in the city.
 Constantly

-moving traffic, narrow lanes, commercial buildings and the usual hustle of the crowd.
+moving traffic, narrow lanes, commercial buildings and the usual bustle of the crowd.
 This wasn’t my first time coming to this area.
 I spent three years in Delhi University and regular visits to Chawri Bazaar for Kebabs were mandatory.

 But it was my first time truly understanding this area.
 Gitanjali, Founder of Kat-Katha explained how 4000 women are forced into sex work in 70 matchbox sized brothels.